-Follow the steps detailed above to produce a mortgage lead generation system which produces exclusive qualified leads consistently.
+Follow the steps detailed above to position your lead generation system in a way that allows you to generate exclusive qualified leads consistently.
 It will take a while to organize your thoughts on everything but the time will be well spent.

 There is also a possibility we can help you, however, we are only accepting new clients under very specific circumstances.
 If you feel you meet the following criteria, fill out the form below and we will evaluate your situation for suitability.
 The requirements we have in place for new clients are designed to ensure success and that our time is being used effectively.
 This is also due to the manner in which we are generating leads for you.
 We are not fabricating a reputation or details about the situation to make this work, therefore we need a positive, established reputation to work with.